 Invoking Spiritual and Cosmic Forces

-Egypt is the most revered star gate for very high-energy resources and cosmic powers.
+Egypt is the most revered stargate for very high-energy resources and cosmic powers.
 The Ancient Egyptians considered Egypt as a staircase to the great heaven, by reproducing and redesigning a comprehensive map of the stars onto the great Temples on Earth.
 Egypt also holds critical keys and buttons to cosmic wisdom that makes us so energetic and vital!
 The ancient Egyptians understood the principles of star energy and starlight in their daily lives.
 They also knew the wonderful and rejuvenating energy of stars and their impact on the well-being of people and animals on the earth.
 Egyptians considered the great star Sirius, as the harbinger of good and excellence both on the land and people.
 Sirius also offered a great source of spiritual enlightenment and a holy way to reach the cherished destiny of the afterworld and personal immortality and salvation.
-A harmonious cosmology was the creation of ancient Egyptian rituals and the completely spiritual mechanism was to provide people a direct access to cosmic liberation.
-Egyptians always constructed great structures that provided an equation to establish a harmonious relation with the universe.
+A harmonious cosmology was the creation of ancient Egyptian rituals, and the complete spiritual mechanism was to provide people direct access to cosmic liberation.
+Egyptians always constructed great structures that provided an equation to establish a harmonious relationship with the universe.
 Egyptians used their intellect and engineering skills to align great buildings like pyramids and temples with the great stars and established them within the axis of great spiritual space.

 The Egyptian god of Thoth was a great scholar as well!
-He was also an accomplished alchemist, magician and a seasoned spokesperson of wisdom.
+He was also an accomplished alchemist, magician, and a seasoned spokesperson of wisdom.
 In fact, Thoth wrote a magnificent book called the Emerald Tablet that provides sophisticated spiritual technology combined with superior cosmic sciences.
 This wonderful text also gives us a series of steps to achieve personal transformation on different levels of spiritual maturity.